Read This First

 Prompt 1: What would be the strengths and weaknesses of human-assisted or wholly independent AIs in political office?

-The section turns on Human-Assisted AI in Political Office, Wholly Independent AI in Political Office, and Overall.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Human-Assisted AI in Political Office, Wholly Independent AI in Political Office, and Overall in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Human-Assisted AI in Political Office distinct from Wholly Independent AI in Political Office.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Human-Assisted AI in Political Office distinct from Wholly Independent AI in Political Office.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 AIs can provide 24/7 engagement with constituents, ensuring that public opinions are continuously gathered and addressed.
 This can lead to more responsive and dynamic governance.